 Suppliers are endowed with a skill level $z \in [0, 1]$ and with one unit of time.
-That is they can supply up to quality level z costlessly and above that level at an infinite cost.
-The population of suppliers is described by a distribution of skill, $\Phi(z)$, with density function $\phi(z)$.
+That is, they can supply up to quality level z costlessly and above that level at an infinite cost.
+The population of suppliers is described by a distribution of skill, $\Omega(z)$, with density function $\omega(z)$.
 Production of the service Z involves the application of individual suppliers' skill and time to production.
-An agent with skill z can provide a quality z of Z working on his own.
-This has a value in the market of v(z); this value v(z) is an equilibrium object that we characterize below.
+An agent with skill z can provide a quality z of Z working on his own with a respective value in the market of v(z).